 Bears’ body cells can’t process fructose to make energy, in the same way their body cells can process glucose or fat for energy.
 All the fructose from their fruit feast is processed by their liver cells.

-The liver has three options of what to do with all the fructose: store it as glycogen, use it for energy, or convert it to fat and store the fat, or convert it to uric acid.
+The liver has four options of what to do with all the fructose: store it as glycogen, use it for energy, convert it to fat and store the fat, or convert it to uric acid.

 The liver could convert fructose to glycogen and store it, like it converts glucose to glycogen to store glucose.
 But when a lot of glucose is available, glucose is usually used to top up the glycogen stores instead of fructose.